Anur1412/Anur1412/README.md

 - 👋 Hi, I’m @Anur1412
-- 👀 I’m interested in Python programming and Data Analytics
+- 👀 I’m enthusiastic about Analytics and Product Management
 - 🌱 I’m currently learning more of these skills and practicing everyday
 - 💞️ I’m looking to collaborate on projects of my own
-- 📫 How to reach me anurshrivastavajbp@gmail.com
+- 📫 Reach me out at anurshrivastavajbp@gmail.com

 <!---
 Anur1412/Anur1412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.